Ehrhart quasi-polynomials of almost integral polytopes: Introduction

 It is obvious that a multiple of a period of $L_P(t)$ is again a period of $L_P(t)$.
-Define the minimal period as the smallest possible period.
-Then every period is a multiple of the minimal one.
-It is known that the minimal period divides the $\LCM$ of denominators of coordinates of vertices of $P$.
-For simplicity, we mainly consider the minimal period.
-(However, this is not essential for our purposes.
-See Proposition \ref{prop:indgcd} and Remark \ref{rem:indsym}.)
+We define the \emph{minimal period} as the smallest possible period, and therefore, every period is a multiple of this minimal period.
+It is a well-known fact that the minimal period divides the least common multiple ($\LCM$) of the denominators of the coordinates of the vertices of $P$.
+For the sake of simplicity, we will primarily focus on the minimal period.
+However, it is important to note that this restriction is not essential for our purposes (See Proposition \ref{prop:indgcd} and Remark \ref{rem:indsym}.)

-Generally, the constituents of $L_P(t)$ are mutually distinct.
-However, in many examples, some of the constituents turn out to be identical and the number of distinct constituents becomes strictly less than the minimal period $\rho$.
-Typical examples are as follows. \begin{example} Let $P_1=\frac{1}{9}\cdot [0, 1]^3$ be the $3$-cube with size $\frac{1}{9}$,
+Generally, the constituents of $L_P(t)$ are usually distinct from each other.
+However, in numerous examples, some of the constituents may be found to be identical.
+As a result, the number of distinct constituents becomes strictly less than the minimal period $\rho$.
+Typical examples are as follows.